|The Loyalty Guide 6 - Executive Summary|

 There is another situation where B2B loyalty schemes work very well: channel sales partner programmes.
 These are where a manufacturer directly rewards the sales staff of companies that resell its products.
 This kind of selling incentive is very constructive because it benefits both businesses equally, in terms of greater sales and profit.

 By generating strong engagement between channel partners' sales people and the products themselves, the resultant increase in product knowledge and familiarity means that a more authoritative line can be taken in the sales process when dealing with end users.
 A fine example of this kind of programme's success is the Indian networking specialist Nortel, which achieved 40% growth in channel sales after one year of running such a programme.

-This chapter explains several different B2B loyalty strategies and describes the situations and circumstances under which each should be used, along with practical ideas on which job roles can be most effectively targeted within the client company.
-The main B2B loyalty marketing strategies are:
+In chapter 24 of The Loyalty Guide we explain all the different B2B loyalty strategies and describe the situations and circumstances under which each is best used, along with practical guidelines on which job roles can be most effectively targeted within the client company.

 The detailed case studies in this chapter drill down into some of the world's best B2B loyalty success stories, what they did, how they did it, and what the results were, including:

 Organisations in a wide variety of market sectors - other than the most familiar ones such as travel, retail, and grocery - have begun to experiment with customer loyalty, behavioural rewards and incentives.
 And there are yet more sectors that are increasingly becoming involved in loyalty and relationship management initiatives, despite not having "customers" in the usual sense of the word.